natewong1313/stafford-junction/README.md

 3. Clone the Stafford Junction Client Management Software repo by running the following command: 'git clone https://github.com/natewong1313/stafford-junction.git'
 4. Start the XAMPP MySQL server and Apache server
 5. Open the PHPMyAdmin console by navigating to [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
-6. Create a new database named `odhsmd`.
+6. Create a new database named `staffordjunctionmd`.
 With the database created, navigate to it by clicking on it in the lefthand pane
-7. Import the `odhsmd.sql` file located in `htdocs/stafford-junction/sql` into this new database
+7. Import the `staffordjunctionmd.sql` file located in `htdocs/stafford-junction/sql` into this new database
 8. Create a new user by navigating to `Privileges -> New -> Add user account`
 9. Enter the following credentials for the new user:

-- Name: `odhsmd`
+- Name: `staffordjunctionmd`
 - Hostname: `Local`
-- Password: `odhsmd`
+- Password: `staffordjunctionmd`
 - Leave everything else untouched

 10. Navigate to [http://localhost/ODHS-Animal/](http://localhost/stafford-junction/)